Session Replay That Shows You What Your Users See

 Install the snippet

-Add a single <1 kB JavaScript file onto your site, one script tag, no build step, no dependencies.
-Clairvio stays dormant until a diagnostic session is triggered via a magic link, so there's zero impact on your normal users.
+Add a single <1 kB script tag to your site.
+No build step, no dependencies.
+Clairvio stays dormant until a diagnostic session is triggered via a magic link, so there's zero impact on normal page loads.

-Generate a magic link from your dashboard and paste it into a support chat or email, or let users start a session themselves via the embedded support widget.
-Either way, the session starts instantly — no account, no plugins, no install required on their end.
+Generate a magic link from your dashboard and send it to the customer, or let them start a session themselves via the embedded support widget.
+No account or install required on their end.

-Join the session as it happens and follow along in real time, or scrub through the completed recording with console, network, and navigation data all timestamped alongside the replay.
+Join the session in real time, or scrub the completed recording with console errors, network requests, and navigation events all timestamped on the same timeline.

 How Clairvio captures sessions